 - Multi-tier syllabus incorporating language study, language for life, project sessions, academic skills sessions and excursion link sessions

-- At least seven half-day visits to London’s most famous landmarks, museums and attractions
+- Two full-day excursions to the most famous landmarks, museums and attractions per week

 - Full social and activity programme in the evenings and on non-excursion days